kyma-project/busola/docs/extensibility/wizard.md

     enabled: true
 ```

-For example of usage please check [Get started with functions](../../examples/wizard/README.md) wizard.
+For the example of usage, check the [Get started with functions](../../examples/wizard/README.md) wizard.